 Many new authors shy away from spending money on a book they rightfully realize isn’t likely to earn back what they spent producing it.
 They figure they’ll scrape by with copyediting and loop back for deeper editing once the sales start rolling in.
 But without a solid story at the heart of your book, it’s doubtful those sales will ever make an appearance.
 No amount of polish will transform a limp story into a page-turner.

-The same principle holds true if you plan to submit your manuscript to agents.
-Agents aren’t looking for copyedited perfection; they’re looking for a compelling story.
+Should you get professional editing before sending your manuscript out to agents?
+Agents aren’t looking for copyedited perfection; they’re looking for a compelling story—but in this ubercompetitive marketplace, your story has to be top notch.
 If your budget’s limited, don’t worry about hiring a pro to polish the writing.
 Get help building a story that grabs readers and doesn’t let go.

 If you’ll be self-publishing, you need complete editing to create a competitive commercial title—period.
 Your book will be in direct competition with thousands of professional-caliber books produced by career novelists.
 Self-publishing means assuming the responsibilities of a traditional publisher yourself; it doesn’t mean justification for offering a DIY project for sale in a professional marketplace.

 The right editor should be able to offer alternatives to help you reach your publishing goals on your budget.
-For instance, if you don’t have the money for a developmental edit, consider something smaller: a Plot Accelerator, a Mini Edit, a Series Checkup, or a manuscript evaluation.
+For instance, if you don’t have the money for a developmental edit, consider something smaller.
 Experienced editors can suggest multiple ways of getting across the finish line with a professional-caliber product.